SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Microarchitecture

 \subsection{Microarchitecture Overview}

-An overview of the \MSAGA{} microarchitecture is shown in Figure~\ref{fig:msaga-microarchitecture}. \MSAGA{} receives instructions via an AXI4-Lite interface and accesses backing memory through a configurable number of AXI4 memory interfaces.

-The instruction decoder classifies instructions into three types: \textit{load}, \textit{store}, and \textit{compute}.
-Instructions of different classes are executed asynchronously, while instructions of the same class execute in order but may be interleaved.
+\autoref{fig:msaga-microarchitecture} illustrates the microarchitecture of our \MSAGA{} accelerator. \MSAGA{} receives instructions via an AXI4-Lite interface and accesses backing memory through a configurable number of AXI4 memory interfaces.
+Received instructions are buffered in an instruction queue, decoded into three types: \texttt{load}, \texttt{store}, and \texttt{compute}, and then dispatched to the load queue, store queue, and systolic array controller, respectively.
+Instructions of different types are executed asynchronously, while instructions of the same type are issued in order with potential interleaving of their execution.

 The systolic array controller issues compute instructions once the required data has been loaded into SRAM.
-To simplify control logic, \MSAGA{} prioritizes SRAM access over compute operations, making the latency of compute instructions fully deterministic once issued.
-This design allows the controller to statically schedule control signals based on the known execution cycle of each instruction.
+To simplify control logic, \MSAGA{} prioritizes SRAM access over compute, so that the latency of compute instructions becomes fully deterministic once issued.
+This design allows the controller to statically schedule control signals based on the progress of each instruction.

 The DMA engine follows an iDMA-style interface~\cite{iDMA} and supports 2D data transfers.
-Each DMA instruction can specify source and destination addresses in SRAM and backing memory, along with the transfer size and stride.
+Each \texttt{load} or \texttt{store} instruction can specify source and destination addresses in SRAM and backing memory, along with the transfer size and stride.
 When multiple AXI4 channels are available, the DMA engine automatically partitions the transfer into parallel AXI4 transactions, maximizing memory bandwidth utilization.